-5 The corresponding village along the border in DRC is also called Gasizi.
+&lt;sup>5 The corresponding village along the border in the Democratic Republic of the Congo is also called Gasizi.

-6 CNDP issued an official communiqué announcing the creation of M23 on 6 May 2012, just after the desertion of Colonel Makenga.
+&lt;sup>6 CNDP issued an official communiqué announcing the creation of M23 on 6 May 2012, just after the desertion of Colonel Makenga.

-7 The CNDP held a stronghold in Runyoni in 2008.
-See S/2008/773 paragraph 64 b)
+&lt;sup>7 CNDP held a stronghold in Runyoni in 2008.
+See S/2008/773, para.
+64 (b).

-Gisenyi in Rwanda) stated to the Group that there has been a systematic campaign in the camp to encourage young men to join M23.
+RDF recruitment and supply routes for M23

-- 16. Former M23 combatants from Rwanda stated that the main transit point for recruitment is the RDF position at Kinigi, where recruits are regrouped and sent to DRC (see image 4).
-This pattern has also been independently confirmed Congolese intelligence services and a former RDF officer.
-According to some of the recruits, they often receive a meal in Hotel Bishokoro, which belongs to General Bosco Ntaganda and his brother at Kinigi.
-Afterwards, RDF soldiers escort large groups of new recruits to the border and send them into the DRC. - 17.
-According to FARDC officers, Congolese intelligence and civilian sources in Kibumba a second point of entry for recruits from Rwanda to join M23 is the town of Njerima, located on the Rwanda-DRC border southwest of Kinigi (see annex 2).
-Local traders who sell their goods at Njerima told the Group that during the last week of May, M23 recruits passing through the village included refugees from Masisi as well as Rwandan nationals.
-Recruits arrive by bus at Ruatano at about a kilometer from Njerima.
-From Njerima walking paths lead to Kabare in DRC, which is located within the DRC's Virunga National Park, in between the volcanoes Mikeno and Karisimbi.
-According to park authorities, Kabare is a natural clearing in the forest where rebel presence has been observed since the last week of May 2012. - 18.
-The Group has not been able to establish the total numbers of recruits, as upon arrival to Runyoni they are immediately deployed among the various M23 positions situated on seven distinct hills.
+17. According to FARDC officers, Congolese intelligence and civilian sources in Kibumba, a second point of entry for recruits from Rwanda to join M23 is the town of Njerima, located on the Rwanda-Democratic Republic of the Congo border south-west of Kinigi (see annex 2).
+Local traders who sell their goods at Njerima told the Group that during the last week of May, M23 recruits passing through the village included refugees from Masisi, as well as Rwandan nationals.
+Recruits arrive by bus at Ruatano at about a kilometre from Njerima.
+From Njerima, walking paths lead to Kabare in the Democratic Republic of the Congo, which is located within the Democratic Republic of the Congo Virunga National Park, in between the volcanoes Mikeno and Karisimbi.
+According to park authorities, Kabare is a natural clearing in the forest where a rebel presence has been observed since the last week of May 2012.

+18. The Group has not been able to establish the total numbers of recruits, as upon arrival to Runyoni they are immediately deployed among the various M23 positions situated on seven distinct hills.
 According to Rwandan former M23 combatants, groups that depart from Kinigi, are composed of 30 to 45 recruits at a time.
-All recently recruited former combatants observed other civilian recruits from Rwanda upon arrival to Runyoni, as well as saw new recruits arriving from Rwanda every second day.
-One M23 deserter deployed at Ntaganda's position counted 130 -140 recruits from Rwanda when he arrived, while another from Chanzu counted about 70 recruits from Rwanda.
-For their part, two ex-M23 combatants from Kavumu saw 60 recruits. - 19.
-All ex-M23 combatants confirmed that there were children under the age of eighteen amongst the waves of recruits.
-The Group interviewed two fifteen-year old boys who had escaped from M23.
+All recently recruited former combatants observed other civilian recruits from Rwanda upon arrival to Runyoni and saw new recruits arriving from Rwanda every second day.
+One M23 deserter deployed at Ntaganda's position counted 130 to 140 recruits from Rwanda when he arrived, while another from Chanzu counted about 70 recruits from Rwanda.
+For their part, two ex-M23 combatants from Kavumu saw 60 recruits.

+&lt;sup>8 In 2008 Njerima also served as an entry point for infiltrations from Rwanda into the Democratic Republic of the Congo.
+See S/2008/773, enclosure, para.
+64 (b).

+&lt;sup>9 At Runyoni, the mutineers established positions on Runyoni, Chanzu, Kanyanja, Jomba, Kavumu, Mbuzi, or Bugina hills.

+19. All ex-M23 combatants confirmed that there were children under the age of 18 among the waves of recruits.
+The Group interviewed two 15-year-old boys who had escaped from M23.
 While one ex-combatant reported that he saw 28 children at Ntaganda's position, another witnessed at least 20 minors at M23's position at Chanzu.
 As for most of the M23 recruits, these children are given a weapon and undergo very rudimentary training before immediately being sent to the battlefield.